Skip to content

 Learning Outcomes

-• Use evidence to construct an argument that establishes the significance of historical events, places or people.
+• Construct an argument that establishes the significance of historical events, places or people

-• Investigate the histories and whakapapa of diverse communities in Aotearoa, the Pacific and the wider world and draw links between these peoples and contexts.
+• Investigate histories and whakapapa of diverse communities in Aotearoa, the Pacific and beyond

 Assessment